antoniamgolab/iDesignRES_transcompmodel/workflow_report.md

 - [GENeSYS-MOD](https://github.com/GENeSYS-MOD/GENeSYS_MOD.jl/tree/main)
 - [Syntef EnergyModelsBase](https://github.com/EnergyModelsX/EnergyModelsBase.jl/tree/main)
 - [OpenEntrance Nomenclature](https://github.com/openENTRANCE/openentrance/tree/main/definitions/variable)
-- Creation of input file (Excel-Sheet for now) with referencing the IAMC data format developed in OpenEntrance
+- Outline of structure of input file (Excel-Sheet for now) which contains
+    - information on whichb underlying information(explenation) of the indices used for the sets
+    - which sets are to be created with all keys/indices that are used throughout the parameter definition
+    - parameter values with keys
+    - ! settings for model run - information on which modules are used of the model
+- <mark>TODO: check-functions for data reading to make sure that all data is available for the solution, also certain modules need to be activated, depending on what others are activated</mark>

 ## Stylized case studies

 ### A.1.
 Demand coverage in regions